rust-lang/blog.rust-lang.org/posts/2024-02-05-crates-io-status-codes.md

 All other endpoints have already been using regular HTTP status codes for some time.

-**cargo 1.33 and below will keep working after this change**, but will show the raw JSON response body instead of a regular error message.
-However, we recommend upgrading to a newer version of cargo to get the improved error messages and all the other nice things that the cargo team has built since then.
+If you are still using cargo 1.33 or older, we recommend upgrading to a newer version to get the improved error messages and all the other nice things that the cargo team has built since then.